sharedassumptions/peoples-guide-to-philosophy/language-and-reasoning.md

 What makes an argument good?
 Chiefly, two things.
 First, that it is persuasive: it causes people to believe its conclusion, the more reliably the better.
 Second, that it is truth-tending: its conclusion is probably going to be true, with whatever level of confidence is required by the situation.
 Neither of these is more important than the other; both are requirements.
 In particular, a persuasive argument for a false conclusion is worse than nothing.

 These qualities, persuasiveness and truth-tending, are the primary qualities that we will value in arguments.
 We will always pursue these qualities in conjunction, and never separately.
-That is, we will take no interest in techniques which increase truth-tending without increasing persuasiveness (which seem to be few if they exist at all), or in techniques which increase persuasiveness without increasing truth-tending (which constitute a highly developed field of human endeavor which poses many dangers to society).
+That is, we will take no interest in techniques which increase truth-tending without increasing persuasiveness, or in techniques which increase persuasiveness without increasing truth-tending.

-The concern with truth-tending is based on the premise that truth is valuable.
-This is undoubtedly true, as there are innumerable situations in which accurate information has substantial value for all kinds of important purposes.
-Most decision-making requires information, and decisions made on the basis of bad information, or bad analysis of information, are shown time and again to lead to bad outcomes.
-This is all common sense, I think.
+I don't think it's obvious that there exist techniques which increase truth-tending without increasing persuasiveness.
+On the other hand, techniques which increase persuasiveness without increasing truth-tending certainly exist, and the people who use them are a present and ongoing threat to society.
+I will refer to these techniques collectively as *sophistry*.

+Having made these distinctions, we are in a position to give the definition of reasoning that I will use in this book.
+I will use "reasoning" to refer to the set of techniques that allow us to construct arguments that are both persuasive and truth-tending.

 The primary question in the area of reasoning becomes for us, how can we develop good, persuasive, and truth-tending arguments?
 Our answer, in broad terms, is that good arguments are based on principles of reasoning which are valid or truth-tending in general, across all domains of inquiry.